 We aren’t talking Dr. Suess, but my Hat and Map belong in one of his books.

 I don’t like maps because they are a pain to carry, unfold, find north without a compass.
-The streets are hard to read and intersections look like rat’s nests.
-In the middle of a big city, a map, however, often helps you get where you need to go when people you ask for directions don’t speak your language.
+The streets on the map are hard to read and intersections look like rat’s nests.
+In the middle of a big city, a map, however, often helps get you where you want to go when people, you ask for directions, don’t speak the only language you speak.

-A hat and a map make good traveling company.
+A hat and a map also make good traveling company.

 They don’t talk back, question decisions, or get tired.